ulrikal/404handler/README.md

 # Custom Handlers
 If you need more advanced or custom logic to create redirects, you can implement an INotFoundHandler.

-1. Create a class that implements `BVNetwork.NotFound.Core.INotFoundHandler`
+1. Create a class that implements `Knowit.NotFound.Core.INotFoundHandler`
 2. In the `public string RewriteUrl(string url)` method, add your custom logic
 3. Register the handler in web.config:
 ```xml